GabriMcNab/newton-js/README.md

-# newton-ts
+# newton-js
-NewtonTS — A modular 2D physics engine for TypeScript
+NewtonJS — A modular 2D physics engine for Javascript